-It is generally considered that a residential leasehold with in excess of 100 years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 45 years remaining, the property will be equivalent in value to a freehold for many years in the future.
+It is generally considered that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 45 years left, the premises will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |